Baldwin Wisconsin Idea Project Grants

 General Guidelines

-• Show that they are building on expertise and past experiences developed at UW-Madison.
+- Show that the project builds on expertise and past experiences developed at UW-Madison.

-• Demonstrate they have an external partner poised to collaborate and who has an active role in co-creating the project plan.
+- Demonstrate that an external partner is poised to collaborate.
+If applicable, describe the external partner’s role in co-creating the project plan.

-• Where available, describe preliminary evaluation results in order to demonstrate anticipated project outcomes.
+- Where available, describe preliminary evaluation results to demonstrate anticipated project outcomes.

 Length